-THERE are increasing interests and use of mobile ad hoc networks (MANETs) with the fast progress of computing techniques and wireless networking techniques.
-In a MANET, wireless devices could self-configure and form a network with an arbitrary topology.
+There are increasing interests and use of mobile ad hoc networks with the fast progress of computing techniques and wireless networking techniques.
+In a mobile ad-hoc network (MANET), wireless devices could self-configure and form a network with an arbitrary topology.
 The network's topology may change rapidly and unpredictably.
 Such a network may operate in a standalone fashion, or may be connected to the larger Internet.
-Mobile ad hoc networks became a popular subject for research in recent years, and various studies have been made to increase the performance of ad hoc networks and support more advanced mobile computing and applications [1], [2], [3].
+Mobile ad-hoc networks became a popular subject for research in recent years, and various studies have been made to increase the performance of ad hoc networks and support more advanced mobile computing and applications [1], [2], [3].